-Thanks to very short examination times, it is possible to examine organs such as the lungs or heart without any annoying artefacts caused by respiration and heartbeat.
+Thanks to very short examination times, it is possible to examine organs such as lungs or heart without any artefacts caused by respiration and heartbeat.

 The radiation exposure of computed tomography can be minimised in our modern machines through modern calculation procedures without affecting image quality.

 Don't worry – the examination is painless and with a little cooperation on your part, it will be over soon.
 You are in constant contact with the staff during the examination via the intercom.
 We are there for you – from A to Z!